Shiftworking Parents: How to Stay Connected to Your Children

 Shiftworking parents make it work by:

-- Making a concerted effort to stay in touch with their kids while they are growing up
+- Making a concerted effort to stay in touch with their children while they are growing up

 - Being organized and detail-oriented, arranging their schedules each week to make sure that all the bases are covered